dgrisafe/rookie-researcher/Git and GitHub.md

 `library(tidyverse)`

 Now save the file with a unique name, say `test.R`.
-The save location should default to our repository folder `learning-Github`.
+The save location should default to our repository folder `learning-github`.
 Click the *Save* button.

 If we look at the *Git* pane in the bottom row, we'll see an empty check box under *Staged*, a yellow *? ?* under *Status*, and the name of the file *test.R* under *Path*.